CITY OF OWATONNA JOB DESCRIPTION

 e) Requires the ability to assign, evaluate, discipline, and motivate diversified highway maintenance employees and plan repair activities as related to highway systems.

 f) Requires the ability to interact diplomatically with people (i.e. staff, general public, vendors, contractors, researchers and elected officials) beyond giving and/or receiving instructions.

 WORKING HOURS AND CONDITIONS:

-I. Hours may vary, but generally 7:00 a.m. to 3:30 p.m., Monday through Friday.
+a) Hours may vary, but generally 7:00 a.m. to 3:30 p.m., Monday through Friday.
 This is an exempt position.

-II.
-Machine shop environment and construction job site activities, which may include walking, climbing, and bending, in a normal construction environment.
+b) Machine shop environment and construction job site activities, which may include walking, climbing, and bending, in a normal construction environment.
 This may include exposure to the natural elements, dust, insects, and conditions that could be hazardous or dangerous relative to construction sites.

-III.
-As approved by the Director of Public Works and availability of funds, continuing education and training will be provided to ensure a competent level of ability to perform of this position and to allow maintenance of required licenses and certifications.
+c) As approved by the Director of Public Works and availability of funds, continuing education and training will be provided to ensure a competent level of ability to perform of this position and to allow maintenance of required licenses and certifications.

 While performing the duties of this job, the employee is regularly required to use hands and fingers, handle, feel or operate objects, tools or controls and reach with hands and arms.
 The employee frequently is required to stand, walk, talk or hear, sit, climb or balance, stoop, kneel, crouch, crawl and smell.
 The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to seventy-five (75) pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, depth perception, and the ability to adjust focus.